“The idea of wilderness needs no defense.

 - Capital expenses, including equipment purchase.

 - Long-range programs.
-While your project may be part of a longer-range conservation strategy, it must center around responding to an immediate threat or opportunity.
+While your project may be part of a longer-range strategy, it must center around responding to an immediate threat or opportunity.

 HOW TO APPLY